 As part of the St. Petersburg Festival, I met a large number of artists from other cities.
 I was convinced of the high level of organization of the festival.

 Previously, I participated in festivals in the Far East, but these were not such large-scale conventions.
-As a rule, it was possible to pick up Best of show, Best of day everywhere.
-I have always loved to challenge myself to the highest nomination.
+As a rule, it was possible to pick up Best of Show, Best of Day everywhere.
+I have always loved to challenge myself for the highest nomination.

 Do you have any specialized art education?

-My education is a “train driver”, but I left this career for the sake of a tattoo and everything connected with it.
+My education is as a "train driver", but I left this career for the sake of tattooing and everything connected with it.
 I have no art education.
 Since childhood, I drew a little better than my peers.
-At school, they were always asked to draw posters for various holidays.
+At school, they always asked me to draw posters for various holidays.
 At the university, I began to independently study more complex techniques in drawing.
-Most often it was a pencil, portraits of people, their emotions.
+Most often it was pencil, portraits of people, their emotions.

 How did you come to black and gray realism?
 How did your style develop?